krithikvaidya/go-microservices/README.md

-## Introduction to Go
+## Microservices development in Go

-Labs and exercises to help you learn Go programming  and microservices development.
+Labs and exercises to help you learn Microservices development in Go.

 ## Prerequisites
 - Should have Go version 1.16 and above installed